Travel to Estonia

 Estonia recognizes driving licenses from countries around the world; please check specific requirements beforehand.

 Foreign vehicles must have third-party liability insurance in Estonia.
 Vehicles registered in an EEA country can only be insured in that specific country of registration.
-Vehicles registered in the following countries must be covered by a Green Card as proof of insurance: Albania, Andorra, Azerbaijan, Bosnia and Herzegovina, Israel, Iran, North-Macedonia, Morocco, Moldova, Montenegro, Serbia, Tunisia, Turkey, Ukraine, Belarus, and Russia.
+Vehicles registered in the following countries must be covered by a Green Card as proof of insurance: Albania, Andorra, Azerbaijan, Bosnia and Herzegovina, Israel, Iran, North Macedonia, Morocco, Moldova, Montenegro, Serbia, Tunisia, Turkey, Ukraine, Belarus, and Russia.

 You can purchase cross-border insurance as an alternative to the Green Card.
-Those vehicles not registered in EEA or the countries listed above must all be covered with valid cross-border insurance upon arrival to Estonia.
+Those vehicles not registered in EEA or the countries listed above must all be covered with valid cross-border insurance upon arrival in Estonia.

-Source: Renee Altrov
+Photo author: Renee Altrov

 By your own boat

-Estonia is dotted with harbors and small marinas, often located in towns and little villages.
 The shortest route from the northern coast across the Gulf of Finland to Finland is just 25 nautical miles.

-Source: Mart Vares
+Photo author: Mart Vares

 Get inspired